mburakov/streamer/README.md

 # Streamer

 This is a lightweight framebuffer streamer.
-It continuously captures framebuffer with 60 fps rate, converts it into YUV colorspace using GLSL shader, compresses resulting buffers into HEVC bitstream using VA-API libavcodec backend, and sends the resulting bitstream to a connected client over tcp connection.
+It continuously captures framebuffer with 60 fps rate, converts it into YUV colorspace using GLSL shader, compresses resulting buffers into HEVC bitstream using VA-API, and sends the resulting bitstream to a connected client over tcp connection.
 Everything is done hardware-accelerated and zero-copy.
 Streamer receives input events from a connected client over the same tcp connection, and forwards those to kernel using uhid api.
-This streaming server is accompanied by a lightweight [receiver](https://github.com/mburakov/receiver) client.
+This streaming server is accompanied by a lightweight [receiver](https://burakov.eu/receiver.git) client.

 ## Building on Linux